 As addiction treatment specialists in Texas, we have treated a lot of clients.
 Therefore, we can say for certain addictions do not occur without cause.
 There’s always an underlying personal issue that’s driving the client’s need to self-medicate.
 It might be an emotional issue or some form of psychological issues, but something is driving the addiction.

 In many cases, we note the client has a preponderance of negative thoughts and feelings.
-If those thoughts and feelings become overwhelming, then they can create harmful behaviors like substance abuse.
-In our CBT from Texas, we have seen this to be true many times.
+If those thoughts and feelings become overwhelming, they can create harmful behaviors like substance abuse.
+In our CBT program in Texas, we have seen this to be true many times.

 A cognitive behavioral therapy program specifically addresses the connection between the client’s thoughts and behaviors.
 The theory behind this program is that if we make the client aware of their thought patterns, then they can change them.
 If they can change them, they can subsequently stop or prevent their addictive behavior.
 As an evidence based therapy, we know this theory has been tested and recorded for publication.